Skip to content

 The timeout is also managed inside the sandbox, making it fragile.
 We've encountered multiple cases where this internal state drifted or failed, causing sandboxes to remain alive beyond the intended timeout — or to hibernate unexpectedly.

 Additionally, while SDK users can configure sandboxes to wake on HTTP or WebSocket connections, those interactions do not reset the timeout.
-This has led to frustration both in keeping the VM alive when needed and in preventing it from lingering when it shouldn’t.
+This has led to frustration keeping the VM alive.

-In response to scaling pressures, we recently shortened the automatic archive window to 4 days.
-While this helped improve system stability, it also introduced less predictable restore behavior.
+In response to scaling pressures, we recently shortened the automatic archive window to 4 days, with periods of 2 days during peak loads to stabilize clusters.
+While this helped improve system stability, it also introduced less predictable resume behavior.
 If a sandbox is archived, it will boot from a fresh state (CLEAN) instead of a resumed memory snapshot (RESUME).

-Even though this distinction is observable via the bootupType, it adds complexity for SDK integrators.
-They now have to:
+Even though this distinction is observable via the bootupType, it adds complexity for SDK integrators and hurts user experience.
+SDK users now have to:

 • Detect which state the sandbox is starting from